yangwangmadrid/EzReson/README.md

 ## What's new in the latest 2.0.1 version?

-1. Enumeration of all possible Clar structures (with a maximum number of  sextets) and all possible Clar resonators (with a variable number of sextets) for pi conjugate compounds
+1. Enumeration of all possible Clar structures (with a maximum number of  sextets) and all possible Clar resonators (with a variable number of sextets) for pi conjugated compounds

-2. Resonance analysis based on the Clar resonators for pi conjugate compounds
+2. Resonance analysis based on the Clar resonators for pi conjugated compounds

 3. Energy partitioning of the one-electron energy of each Clar resonator into the contributions from Clar sextets and C=C bonds